openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 -   password: Admin password of the API.
 Factory default is: opendoor
 -   refresh: Number of seconds in between refreshing the Thing state with the API.
 -   stationIndex: The index of the station to communicate with, starting with 0 for the first station
+-   basicUsername: (optional) Only needed when the OpenSprinkler device is behind a basic auth enforcing reverse proxy.
+-   basicPassword: (optional) Only needed when the OpenSprinkler device is behind a basic auth enforcing reverse proxy.

 OpenSprinkler using the Pi interface